Geometry and Topology of Gradient Shrinking Sasaki-Ricci Solitons: Introduction

 and to prove the existence theorem of Sasaki $\eta$-Einstein metrics on Sasakian $(2n+1)$-manifolds $(M,\xi,\eta,g,\Phi)$ when the basic first Chern class is negative $c_{1}^{B}(M)<0$ or null $c_{1}^{B}(M)=0$.
 However, it is wild open when a compact Sasakian $(2n+1)$-manifold is transverse Fano $c_{1}^{B}(M)>0.$ We refer to \cite{cj}, \cite{chlw}, \cite{cllw} and \cite{cclw} for later developments along this direction.

 On the other hand, Sasaki-Ricci solitons $(M,g^{T},\psi,X)$ are natural generalizations of $\eta$-Einstein Sasakian $(2n+1)$-manifolds.
 They are self similar solutions to the Sasaki-Ricci flow and play a crucial role in the study of singularities models of the flow.
+More precisely, we call $(M,g^{T},\psi,X)$ a gradient Sasaki-Ricci solitons (or a transverse K\"{a}hler-Ricci soliton) if for a real Hamiltonian basic function $\psi$ with respect to the Hamiltonian holomorphic vector field $X$ such that